minio/docs/docs/rclone-with-minio.md

 ## 3. Configuration

-When it configures itself Minio will print something like this
+When it configures itself MinIO will print something like this

 ```sh
 Endpoint:  http://10.0.0.3:9000  http://127.0.0.1:9000  http://172.17.0.1:9000